 The OECD is an international organization established in 1960 to assist Member countries in achieving sustainable economic growth, employment, and an increased standard of living, while simultaneously ensuring the protection of human health and the environment.
 OECD Member countries concern themselves with a host of international socio-economic and political issues, including environmental issues such as the transboundary movement of waste, which is the subject of the final rule.

-As of December 2015, there are 34 OECD Member countries: Australia, Austria, Belgium, Canada, Chile, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Japan, Luxembourg, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, the Republic of Korea, the Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Turkey, the United Kingdom, and the United States.
-The OECD website Exit contains the most current list of OECD Member countries and updates.
-Member countries approved by the OECD to participate in transboundary movements of waste for recycling between member countries can be found at International Agreements on Transboundary Shipments of Hazardous Waste.
+As of November 2020, there are 37 OECD Member countries: Australia, Austria, Belgium, Canada, Chile, the Czech Republic, Colombia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Japan, Latvia, Lithuania, Luxembourg, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, the Republic of Korea, the Slovak Republic, Slovenia, Spain, Sweden, Switzerland, Turkey, the United Kingdom, and the United States.
+The OECD websitecontains the most current list of OECD Member countries and updates.
+Member countries approved by the OECD to participate in transboundary movements of waste for recovery between member countries can be found at International Agreements on Transboundary Shipments of Hazardous Waste.

 On June 14, 2001, the OECD Council amended the 1992 Decision by adopting ‘‘Revision of Decision C(92)30/FINAL on the Control of Transboundary Movement of Wastes Destined for Recovery Operations’’.
 The goal of the 2001 OECD Decision was to harmonize the procedures and requirements of the OECD with those of the Basel Convention and to eliminate duplicative activities between the two international organizations as much as practical.